Chart Color Schemes

 Waterways is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-The dwelling structure in Waterways, as per the latest Census, consisted of 87.9% houses and 12.1% other dwellings (semi-detached, apartments, 'other' dwellings).
-In contrast, Melbourne metro had 54.8% houses and 45.2% other dwellings.
-Home ownership in Waterways was at 30.5%, with mortgaged dwellings at 57.7% and rented ones at 11.8%.
-The median monthly mortgage repayment in the area was $2,500, higher than Melbourne metro's average of $2,167.
-The median weekly rent figure for Waterways was recorded at $623, compared to Melbourne metro's $410.
-Nationally, Waterways' mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.
+Waterways' dwelling structure, as per the latest Census, consisted of 87.9% houses and 12.1% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Melbourne metro's 54.8% houses and 45.2% other dwellings.
+Home ownership in Waterways stood at 30.5%, with mortgaged dwellings at 57.7% and rented ones at 11.8%.
+The median monthly mortgage repayment was $2,500, higher than Melbourne metro's average of $2,167.
+Median weekly rent in Waterways was $623, compared to Melbourne metro's $410.
+Nationally, Waterways' mortgage repayments were significantly higher at $2,500 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing